Severson-Group/eMach/docs/source/EM_analyzers/winding_factors.rst

    :align: center
    :width: 500

+For this stator, the winding factor would be calculated using Phase U (blue) at slots 3-6 (-, out of page) and 9-12 (+, into page).
 The assumptions made going into the development of this model are:

 1. Ideal slot fill factors
 2. Ideal skew factors